SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 Before restarting the periodic offloading, you may have changed the result schema by adding or removing columns (via adding or removing additional result columns).
 When you restart the pipeline, existing data in the data lake is not modified, but the new data being offloaded incorporates the new schema.
 When querying such a data set comprising different schemas, the system computes a "merged" schema and (virtually) fills it up with null values where fields have not yet been provided.
 This usually works without problems if additional attributes are included or removed from the offloading configuration.
 However, schema merging might fail or lead to unexpected behavior in certain cases.
 One example is if you change data types, e.g., if the old configuration contained `myCustomField1` as a string and you change it to a number via `CAST(myCustomField1 AS Integer) AS myCustomField1`.
 Therefore, you should take care that the data you offload is consistent.

 A previous offloading pipeline may have already written into the same target table, i.e., the data is stored in the same folder on the data lake.
 In that case, when starting the new offloading pipeline, you are asked whether you want to flush the existing data or append the data to the existing data.
 You should only append the data if old and new data share the same schema.
-Otherwise, you should use a new target table or flush the existing table if its old contents are not needed anymore.
-Again, you should be careful when flushing a table as the data might be not be recoverable.
+Otherwise, you might end up with a table consisting of disparate data, which hinders meaningful analysis.
+If the new data differs from the old data, you should use a new target table.
+Alternatively, you can flush the existing table if its old contents are not needed anymore.
+Again, you should be careful when flushing a table as the data most likely cannot be recovered.

 ##### Scheduling settings